sofiedeweer/openising/ising/inputs/config/README.md

 *delay_offset:* [float] Amount of delay due to the comparator in seconds.

-*sigma:* [float] the amount of standard deviation present in the mismatch of the coupling unit.
+*sigma_J:* [float] the amount of standard deviation present in the mismatch of the coupling unit.
 When -1 this is disabled in the simulation.

+*sigma_C:* [float] the standard deviation for the mismatch in the capacitor.
+When -1, the mismatch is disabled.

 *ode_choice:* [str] which ODE solver to perform the simulation with.
 Currently RK (Runge-Kutta 4) and FE (Forward Euler) are implemented.